Glycemic Index of Orange juice

 What is the glycemic index of Orange juice?

-Orange juice has a glycemic index (GI) of 48, which is classified as low GI.
-As a low GI food, Orange juice provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Orange juice has a glycemic index of 48, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Orange juice?